lindavr/Docs/ContributorGuide/retire-or-rename-an-article.md

 After you've completed the prior steps and those changes are live, you can delete the article from the repository.

-**Important:** When you delete files, you must use the `git add -A` command.
+**Important:** When you delete files, you must use the `git add -A` command and a git commit to push the delete action up to the repo.

-## Step 6: Remove any links from MSDN articles (required)
+## Step 6: Remove any links from MSDN articles (required) <query> is this also true for TechNet?
+I would assume so...

-Review the content QA tool for broken links to the retired or renamed topic and remove/fix the links in all MSDN topics affected.
+Review the content QA tool for broken links to the retired or renamed topic and remove/fix the links in all MSDN topics affected. <query> What is the content QA tool?

 ## Step 7: Remove cached pages from search engines (only if absolutely necessary)